madiele/vod2pod-rss/README.md

 ### running the server

-precompiled images are [here](https://hub.docker.com/r/madiele/vod2pod-rss/) for linux machines with arm64, amd64. other architectures will need to be compiled (docker compose will do it automatically but it's slow)
+precompiled images are [here](https://hub.docker.com/r/madiele/vod2pod-rss/) for linux machines with arm64, amd64 and armv7.

 images for raspberry pis 64bit are included